BoidCMS/boidcms.github.io/plugins/README.md

 - Navigate to `Plugins`.
 - Look for the plugin in the list and click `Install`.

-Most of the plugins allow some configurations when clicking `Settings`.
+Most of the plugins allow some configurations when clicking `Configure`.